VA ordered to build thousands more homes for veterans on West Los Angeles campus - KVIA

 Carter’s ruling comes after decades of activism and legal wrangling, as well as more recent media coverage from CNN and others.

+UCLA said Friday it has had a public service partnership with the VA spanning more than 70 years.
+“Working with the VA to serve veterans continues to be one of our key objectives as part of UCLA’s mission of teaching, research and public service.”
+The university said it is reviewing Carter’s decision.

-VA press secretary Terrence Hayes told CNN: “While we do not comment on ongoing litigation, we at VA are carefully reviewing the Court’s decision and will continue to do everything in our power to end Veteran homelessness – both in Los Angeles and across America.”
+VA spokesperson Terrence Hayes told CNN: “While we do not comment on ongoing litigation, we at VA are carefully reviewing the Court’s decision and will continue to do everything in our power to end Veteran homelessness – both in Los Angeles and across America.”

 Hayes pointed to a recent reduction in the number of homeless veterans in Los Angeles and a rise in the number of veterans the VA is moving into permanent housing.